ynohat/mobeye-cto-test/README.md

 * The CSV export function works, but it isn't great (see notes in client/App.jsx)
 * It is possible to select the same store multiple times (I'd implement this properly, but it is an acceptable corner to cut within the parameters of the exercise)
-* On the meteor.com testing server, the map does not center on France automatically as it should.
-I suspect this is because the store collection takes longer to reach the client, so the markers aren't added as part of the initialization code.
-It doesn't really matter.

 # Implementation notes